borisdj/EFCore.BulkExtensions/README.md

 ## Contributing
 Please read [CONTRIBUTING](CONTRIBUTING.md) for details on code of conduct, and the process for submitting pull requests.<br>
+When opening issues do write detailed explanation of the problem or feature with reproducible example.<br>

 ## Description
 Supported databases:<br>